-Long call: buyers of call options hope the stock to increase substantially and thereby to make a profit by the following selling the call at a profit before the option expires.
+Long call: buyers of call options hope the stock price to increase substantially.
+In this case the subsequent selling the call before the expiration will result in profit for the buyer.

 The loss is limited to the option premium the buyer paid for its purchase.
 The buyer loses his money if the spot price of the particular asset is less than the strike price when expiring.